ILIAS-eLearning/ILIAS/docs/INSTALL.md

 # Upgrading ILIAS

-The easiest way to update ILIAS is using Git.
+The easiest way to update ILIAS is using Git, please note that this is only possible if you installed ILIAS via git as advised in this document.
 Before you start you should consider to:

   * Backup your database
   * Backup your docroot